 “I think it makes sense from a standpoint of generating revenue for the state,” Drew said.
-“I think that the effects of marijuana in the aggregate certainly than the effects of alcohol.
+“I think that the effects of marijuana in the aggregate are certainly not more than the effects of alcohol.
 I think the prohibition on marijuana is exactly that.
 It’s a form of modern prohibition, and it leads to a number of other problems.
 I believe [it] probably creates more problems than it solves.”

 Connecticut voters appear to agree.
 In 2015, a Quinnipiac University Poll found that 63 percent of Connecticut voters support marijuana legalization.